OpenAMP/openamp-docs/openamp/overview.rst

 To provide a solution to cover the :ref:`AMP Fundamentals<openamp-fundamentals-work-label>`, the OpenAMP project is divided into the following efforts:

-    * A standardization group under Linaro Community Projects
+    * A guidance group under Linaro Community Projects
-        - Standardizing the low-level protocol that allows systems to interact (:ref:`more info here<rpmsg-protocol-work-label>`)
+        - Provides guidance for the low-level protocol that allows systems to interact (:ref:`more info here<rpmsg-protocol-work-label>`)
             + Built on top of the `Virtio Open Standard <https://docs.oasis-open.org/virtio/virtio/v1.3/virtio-v1.3.html>`_
-        - Standardizing on the user level APIs that allow applications to be portable
+        - Maintaining common user level APIs that allow applications to be portable
             + :ref:`RPMSG<rpmsg-protocol-work-label>`
             + :ref:`remoteproc<lcm-work-label>`
-        - **Standardizing on the low-level** :ref:`OS/HW abstraction layer<porting-guide-work-label>` **that abstracts the open source implementation from the underlying OS and hardware, simplifying the porting to new environments**
+        - **Provide low-level** :ref:`OS/HW abstraction layer<porting-guide-work-label>` APIs **that abstracts the open source implementation from the underlying OS and hardware, simplifying the porting to new environments**

     * An open source project that implements a clean-room implementation of OpenAMP
         - Runs in :ref:`multiple environments<operating-environments-work-label>`